chrislkeller/CitySolver/README.md

 ![CitySolver](http://www.projects.chrislkeller.com/images/city_solver/city_solver_incident.png)

-The Build Madison pitch also positioned this project as something that would tie in with the city's existing "Report a Problem" infrastructure."
+The Build Madison pitch also positioned this project as something that would tie in with the city's existing "[Report a Problem](https://www.cityofmadison.com/reportaproblem/index.cfm?)" infrastructure.

 Paul and I developed had a good time hacking together a project we called [City Solver](https://github.com/chrislkeller/CitySolver)… It could aspire to be more -- a foundation for an open-source [See, Click, Fix](http://seeclickfix.com/) or a tool for smaller municipalities -- or less and left to lessons learned, of which there were many that apply to many things I find myself involved in on a daily basis.

-1. From different angles and perspectives keep asking, "Should this problem need to be solved?"
+1. From different angles and perspectives keep asking, "Is this a problem that needs to be solved?"

 	The original pitch wanted to tie an application into the city of Madison "Report a Problem" system.
 Needless to say that is an exponentially difficult task, and one not easily tackled by a hackathon team with 24 hours to work with.

 	And nevermind that the city of Madison has a comprehensive website that city residents can use to report specific issues and wasn't looking to extend the system in the manner the pitch stated.

+	Finally, I knew that Open Data was on the horizon in the city, as the city council had recently passed an ordinance that would let information start following for developers to use.

+	In the end, our project ended up with a couple prizes from the event, and I had the chance to meet with city officials on two occassions to discuss CitySolver courtesy of Eve Galanter,  a former city council member who pitched the project.

-	But the project led to some great conversations with city officials and some insight into their future plans, some of which include mobile access and user feedback that we had in mind.
+	The conversation were fruitful as we were able to gain some insight into future city plans in this "Report a Problem" arena, some of which include mobile access and user feedback that we had in mind.

+	And as soon as the Open Data starts following, real problems might be made available to develop around.

 2. Know who else has "solved" or attempted to "solve" this problem.

-	Had in been better in touch with Code For America, I would have known that developers have open-sourced similar applications, code that we could have built upon.
+	Had in been better in touch with the work being done by Code For America, I would have known that developers have open-sourced similar [crowd-sourcing applications](http://brigade.codeforamerica.org/applications/1) and made code available that we could have built upon.

+	That said, as an intermediate beginner, building something myself was very fufilling and helped increase my confidence about what I was capable of learning.

 3. Spend more time on knowing the following: